almostearthling/when-command/support/docs/cond_timerelated.md

 ## Interval

-Interval based conditions are possibily te simplest ones: verification depends on the passing of a certain amount of time since the start of the scheduler.
-In combination with the _recurring_ flag (in the common section) leads to _periodic_ conditions, that is, verifiyng every time the specified interval passes.
+Interval based conditions are possibly the simplest ones: verification depends on the passing of a certain amount of time since the start of the scheduler.
+In combination with the _recurring_ flag (in the common section) leads to _periodic_ conditions, that is, occurring every time the specified interval passes.

 ![WhenCondInterval](graphics/when-cond-interval.png)

-The only available parameter is the _interval duration_, that may be specified in seconds, minutes, and hours.
+The only available parameter is the _interval duration_, that may be specified in seconds, minutes, or hours.

 ## Time Specification